cliu12/mpv-scripts/README.md

 # mpv scripts

-This folder contain the mpv plugins that I collected from Internet.
-Some are modified by me
+This folder contains mpv scripts.
+Some are collected from Internet.
+Some are modified or re-written by me.

 ## scripts\menu-osc.lua

-An on screen menu
+An on screen menu using osc, bring up by right click and execute the command by middle click.
+Screenshot at below.

-## scripts\PSOpenFileDialog.lua

-An open file dialog by Powershell and .Net Framework

-## scripts\save_last_window_rect.lua

-Save the windows position on exit by Powershell with user32.dll

 ## scripts\SmartCopyPaste.lua

-Copy and paste function by Powershell
+Copy and paste function

 ## scripts\playlistmanager.lua